 - Risk Acceptance: It doesn’t reduce the effects of the negative when it happens; it’s a strategy.
 This is a common strategy when the cost of the risk mitigation, like avoidance or limitation, is greater than the cost of the risk itself.
 You don’t want to spend money avoiding risks that don’t have a high possibility of occurring.

 - Risk Avoidance: It’s the opposite of risk acceptance.
 It’s an action that avoids exposure to the risk.

-- Risk Limitation: The most common risk management strategy in use today.
+- Risk Mitigation: The most common risk management strategy in use today.
 This strategy limits your company’s exposure by taking some action(s).
 It uses a little risk acceptance and a little risk avoidance to limit your overall exposure to the risk.